Analysis: What’s Up with the Title?

 Nowhere in this play is there of a mention of the word "crucible."
-So where exactly did that come from.
-And what in the world is a crucible anyway?
+So where exactly did that come from?
+And what in the world is a crucible, anyway?

 It turns out the word has two definitions.

 Let's tackle the first definition, shall we?
 A crucible is a piece of laboratory equipment used to heat chemical compounds to very high temperatures or to melt metal.
 It's a little container full of violent reactions.
 Seems like a pretty good metaphor for the violent hysteria that the little village of Salem contained during the witch trials.
-With all those folks jammed together in a tiny town, there are bound to be some hot tempers.
+With all those folks jammed together in a tiny town, there were bound to be some hot tempers.

-Yep, Salem became a crucible for many people living there, when they were brought before the religious court and accused falsely of being witches.
+Yep, Salem became a crucible for many people living there... when they were brought before the religious court and accused falsely of being witches.
 If an accused person did not confess, she was hanged.
-If she did confess, she was spared death but marked for life as a person who worshipped the Devil.
+If she did confess, she was spared death but marked for life as a person who worshiped the Devil.
 Classic Catch-22.

 And there sure are a lot of tests going on in The Crucible.
 There are the tests to determine who's a witch.
 Then there are, quite literally, the trials the accused must undergo.
-And then, as we mentioned above, there are the more internal trials, where folks' deepest, most powerful beliefs are put to the test by their less than ideal circumstances.
+And then, as we mentioned above, there are the more internal trials, where folks' deepest, most powerful beliefs are put to the test by their less-than-ideal circumstances.

 The title (and the entire play) is also a metaphor for the anti-communist craze of America's Red Scare, led by Senator Joseph McCarthy.
 Thanks to the efforts of McCarthy's House Un-American Activities Committee, the whole United States became a "crucible" in which citizens' beliefs about what it meant to be American were deeply tested in the highest halls of government.